TylorS/typed/apps/website/content/guides/integrating-matcher-with-effect-http.md

 )
 ```

-This server supplies one GET HTML page.
-Add asset routes and deployment-base handling where the
+This serves one GET HTML page.
+Register assets and non-GET endpoints with the surrounding Effect
-server is assembled.
-Add mutation endpoints through Effect HTTP's own request decoding and
-response APIs; a browser form still needs a real client request and server-side validation and
-authorization.
-The HTML adapter does not generate a client bundle or turn page handlers into an RPC
-protocol.
+HTTP server; the adapter only registers the Matcher's GET routes.

 </details>

-## Carry dependencies across the boundary without sharing request state
+## Provide shared services and keep request state local

-A page can require an Issues service whose server implementation uses a database.
-The browser can
-provide a transport-backed implementation of the same domain contract.
-Preserve those requirements
-in the Matcher instead of closing over a runtime-specific resource or casting away `R`.

-Registration captures its surrounding services.
-For each request, the adapter combines them with
+Registration captures the services provided to the Matcher.
+Each request combines those services
-active request services and creates memory history/current-route state for that request URL.
-A
+with its active HTTP context and creates navigation and current-route state for the requested URL.
-shared database pool belongs in the server Layer.
-User identity, cookies, and request metadata belong
+Provide shared resources, such as a database pool, through the server Layer.
+Resolve user identity,
-to request handling.
-Do not install one request's mutable user or history as process-wide state.
+cookies, and other request metadata within request handling; do not store one request's mutable

-Keep Route declarations and domain codecs in a module that neither imports browser globals nor a
-server database Layer.
-Share the contract, then provide the runtime implementation at the edge.
-Candidate dependencies, guards, layouts, and recovery retain the
+state in a process-wide service.

-[Matcher ownership rules](/explore/router-navigation-live-selection), including rollback of rejected
+The [Matcher ownership rules](/explore/router-navigation-live-selection) still apply: rejected
-candidate resources and cleanup of selected work when the request ends.
+candidates release their resources, and selected work ends with the request.

-A useful test makes two requests with different metadata/users and asserts each sees its own values.
-Testing one request cannot reveal accidental cross-request retention.

 ## Choose streaming from the response requirements